-In 2013, braving your local coffee shop means answering a series of seemingly fruitless questions.
+These days braving your local coffee shop means answering a barrage of questions.
 Would you like 2%, whole milk or half and half?
 Yes.
 Whipped soymilk?
 Sure.
 One pump or two?
 Pump me.
 Eventually you may even escape with something trendy called a “skinny carmelcachino”—a cousin to coffee topped with foam and elegantly drizzled sauce.

 A stroll down the grocer’s aisle assails your senses with enough “low-carb”, “low calorie”, “light”, “baked”, “less fat”, “skinny”, “half fat”, “sort of halfway fat” options to confuse the fat cells right off your midsection.
 But is fat truly our number one weight loss foe?
 A little research delivers some unexpected answers.